Village of the Damned (1960)

 The town doctor arrives just as the soldier is passing out, and he is most definitely not Christopher Reeve.
 In fact, he's barely even a character in the movie.

 Alan has a plane fly overhead, to recon the situation.
-He sees the whole town asleep, and nothing moving.
+The pilot sees the whole town asleep, and nothing moving.
 Alan directs him to slowly lower his altitude, and to pull out the instant he feels anything weird.

 Unfortunately, whatever is affecting the town does extend upwards to some extent, and it is too powerful to just pull out of.
 The plane goes down, crashing behind the trees.